Vyral/base-template/_posts/2019-04-09-discussing-the-ins-and-outs-of-home-inspections-with-an-industry-pro.md

 <li>The deadly gas radon has made a resurgence as a talking point in real estate; David discusses his radon-testing services.</li>

-<li>Once upon a time, Freddie Mac and Fannie would avoid using the term “mold” and would instead calling it “discoloration,” since there are so many variations.
+<li>Once upon a time, Freddie Mac and Fannie Mae would avoid using the term “mold” and would insist calling it “discoloration,” since there are so many variations.
 David discusses his methods to test for mold when it’s present.</li>

 <li>How many components of a home do inspectors look at?
 What is an inspection like on a home that nobody has inspected before?</li>